simongarisch/SafeQThreads/README.md

 We can create threads using the standard library by inheriting from the threading.Thread class and overriding the run method; you'll see many examples of QThread implemented in this way, but it's [not recommended](http://blog.qt.io/blog/2010/06/17/youre-doing-it-wrong/).
 Instead, it's suggested that a worker (which inherits from QObject) be created and moved to a thread with its [moveToThread](http://pyqt.sourceforge.net/Docs/PyQt4/qobject.html#moveToThread) method.
 We'll provide examples of using safeqthreads with both.

 ## Using safeqthreads with threads and workers
 safeqthreads.close_all_threads() is the last line that runs at the end of the main function.
-If you comment this line out then there is a chance that you'll get either of:
+If you comment this line out then there is a chance you'll get either of:
--  A warning of 'QThread: Destroyed while ethread is still running'
+-  A warning saying 'QThread: Destroyed while ethread is still running'
 -  Python has stopped working (a crash)
 ```python
 import time